MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-overview-plan-for-dlp.md

 Organizations can start their DLP journey:

-- from a platform focus,for instance, if they want to protect information in Teams Chat and Channel messages or on Windows 10 or 11 devices
+- from a platform focus, for instance, if they want to protect information in Teams Chat and Channel messages or on Windows 10 or 11 devices
 - knowing what sensitive information they want to prioritize protecting, like health care records, and going straight to defining policies to protect it
 - without knowing what their sensitive information is, where it is, or who is doing what with it; in this case they start with discovery and categorization and take a more methodical approach
 - without knowing what their sensitive information is, or where it is, or who is doing what with it, but moving straight to defining policies and using those outcomes as a starting place and then refining their policies from there